Anti-American conservative: Postwar Japan

-In postwar Japan, "anti-American conservative" are relatively few among institutional conservatives; Liberal Democratic Party (LDP) is widely known as "pro-American conservative" (親米保守).
+In postwar Japan, "anti-American conservatives" are relatively few in number among institutional conservatives; the Liberal Democratic Party (LDP) is widely known as being "pro-American conservative" (親米保守).

 From the 1960s onwards, an ethno-nationalist movement called "minzoku-ha" (民族派) emerged, which was critical of major conservatives of the day for prioritizing "anti-communism" over "[ethnic] nationalism".

-Today, anti-American conservatives have a wide spectrum; some are negative for the United States for harming Asian values but are friendly to China (Sinophile), and some are ultranationalists who are hostile to China and Korea (both South and North) and seek a return to the Empire of Japan, but all anti-American conservatives have a common negative view of cultural globalization (led by the West) and neoliberal economic policy.
+Today, anti-American conservatives have a wide spectrum; some are negative for the United States for harming Asian values, and some are ultranationalists who are hostile to China and Korea (both South and North) and seek a return to the Empire of Japan, but all anti-American conservatives have a common negative view of cultural globalization (led by the West) and neoliberal economic policy.

+In 2008, Toshio Tamogami, the former Chief of Staff of Japan’s Air Self-Defense Force became a controversial figure after publishing the essay “Was Japan an Aggressor Nation?”, which denied Japanese wartime responsibility and criticized the United States as a corrupting and unreliable ally which led to his dismissal from the military.
+His subsequent book Mizukara no Mi ha Kaerimizu (I Don't Repent) intensified these views through explicit denial of the Nanjing Massacre, conspiracy-laden anti-American rhetoric and calls for Japan to reject what he portrayed as cultural, political, and strategic subordination to the United States.
+While acknowledging the importance of the US–Japan alliance in principle, Tamogami depicted it as humiliating and dangerous, arguing that dependence on the United States undermines Japan’s sovereignty, distorts its culture and prevents independent action.
+His worldview aligns with a broader strand of Japanese neo-conservatism that combines distrust of the United States, advocacy of constitutional revision and nuclear armament, hostility toward China and the Koreas and an insistence on defending a “heroic” interpretation of Japan’s wartime past.
+Critics characterized his arguments as historically revisionist, backward-looking and destabilizing, emphasizing that they prioritize national pride and reputation over historical accountability and future regional cooperation.

 Tanzan Ishibashi, who opposed Japanese imperialism in prewar Japan, was one of the LDP politicians most unfriendly to the United States in postwar Japan.
 In contrast, Ishibashi had a doveish diplomat in the People's Republic of China.

 The Japanese Society for History Textbook Reform, a Japanese nationalist group, is known for its "anti-American conservatism".